SHAIKNAGULUJANI/vod-ms-upgrade-journey-deal-filter/README.md

 # vod-ms-upgrade-journey-deal-filter

-Hi all !! this Repo Contains two APIs functionality to populate lists brand and models of Mobile Devices.
+Hi all !! this Repo Contains two APIs with functionalities to populate lists brand and models of Mobile Devices.

 to run use npm start